 6) Click OK to save.

-The hardware faulty can cause the improper restarting on your computer, so you should check and make sure that your hardware works correctly.
-Below is the possible issues you should check:
+The hardware faulty can cause improper restarting on your computer, so you should check and make sure that your hardware works correctly.
+Below are the possible issues you should check:

 1) Check your RAM

 Random Access Memory (RAM) can be one of the issues of restarting your PC.

 You should take a look at your RAM itself, or the slot in your RAM is inserted.
 You can remove the RAM from the RAM from the slot and clean them carefully, then insert it back to check again.

 The processor overheating issue can also cause restarting, so you should check your CPU and make sure that it works properly.

 Unpack your CPU from the dust, clean the processor’s fan and surrounding areas.
 Then put it back to see if it’s running.

 If your computer is connecting to some external devices, unplug them all, and see if the issue is resolved.

 If yes, plug an external device one at a time, until you can identify the problem.